Vue vs React

 Example of Data Flow in Vue Components

 Consider a scenario where a child component updates data consumed by both its parent and grandchild.
-In fact, all levels of this form consumed and updated the state with just a simple v-model.
+In this setup, all levels of the component hierarchy share and update the state using a simple v-model.

 <template>